 - 14 Super Regional appearances

-- Has produced at least four NCAA teams in nine of the past 14 seasons
+- Has produced at least four NCAA teams in 10 of the past 15 seasons

-In addition to the numerous NCAA Tournament berths, C-USA has sent four men's soccer teams to the NCAA College Cup, three softball teams to the Women's College World Series and three volleyball teams to the NCAA Sweet 16.
-The league has also had 35 national champions in NCAA track and field competition, one national champion in diving, and numerous NCAA individual and team competitors in cross country, golf, swimming, tennis, and track and field.
-Overall, Conference USA teams and individuals have made more than 1,900 NCAA appearances.
+In addition to the numerous NCAA Tournament berths, C-USA has sent four men’s soccer teams to the NCAA College Cup, three softball teams to the Women’s College World Series and three volleyball teams to the NCAA Sweet 16.
+The league has also had 36 national champions in NCAA track and field competition, one national champion in diving, and numerous NCAA individual and team competitors in cross country, golf, swimming, tennis, and track and field.
+Overall, Conference USA teams and individuals have made nearly 2,000 NCAA appearances.

 SUCCESS OFF THE FIELD

-C-USA institutions are among the nation's best in academic performance of student-athletes, bolstered by the fact that student-athletes at league schools have a higher graduation rate than the general student population.
-Among C-USA's 5,000 student-athletes, there are champions off the playing field as well.
-In 20 years, nearly 30,000 student-athletes have been named to the Commissioner's Honor Roll or received the Commissioner's Academic Medal, indicative of outstanding achievement in the classroom.
+C-USA institutions are among the nation’s best in academic performance of student-athletes, bolstered by the fact that student-athletes at league schools have a higher graduation rate than the general student population.
+Among C-USA’s 5,000 student-athletes, there are champions off the playing field as well.
+In 21 years, more than 30,000 student-athletes have been named to the Commissioner’s Honor Roll or received the Commissioner’s Academic Medal, indicative of outstanding achievement in the classroom.

 C-USA ON TV

-C-USA enjoys significant television exposure through partnerships with FOX Sports Media Group, CBS Sports Network, ESPN and American Sports Network (ASN).
-The multi-tiered selection process that is rooted in partnering with all four networks has substantially increased the number of national and regional appearances for football, men's and women's basketball, and all other conference sports.
+C-USA enjoys significant television exposure through partnerships with ESPN, CBS Sports Network, American Sports Network (ASN) and beIN SPORTS.
+The multi-tiered selection process that is rooted in partnering with all four networks provides extensive national exposure for football, men’s and women’s basketball, and all other conference sports.

 C-USA IN THE COMMUNITY